bitfocus/companion-module-vicreo-hotkey/HELP.md

 ### TIPS for Windows ###

-For windows, when you need to open a file, right-click on the file while pressing Shift, to be able to copy the full path.
+For Windows, when you need to open a file, right-click on the file while pressing Shift, to be able to copy the full path.
 Leave it all as it is (wrong slashes and ")
 There is an example preset to open notepad.